Cyprus Transfer-in Companies (Transfer of Company’s Seat)

 The only governing body responsible for the implementation of the re-domiciliation is the Cyprus Registrar of Companies of the Republic of Cyprus through a straight forward procedure accompanied by various documents from the foreign company, such as corporate documents, various resolutions, and certificates, etc. Also, if the company is carrying out a licensed activity it will need to satisfy local licensing criteria for the relevant activity.

 Important timeframes to consider are the following:

 – The company is then issued with its permanent certificate of continuation.
-If the company does not procure such proof of deregistration within six months, then the Registrar may:
+If the company does not procure such proof of deregistration within six months, then the Cyprus Registrar of Companies may:

-This Cyprus legislation enabling transfers in and out of Cyprus is expected to bring to Cyprus relocations from jurisdictions permitting transfers out.
-Cyprus unique tax and regulatory advantages have brought it to the forefront of ‘vehicle’ jurisdictions for financing, restructuring, holding, investment and trading.
+This Cyprus legislation enabling transfers-in and out of Cyprus is expected to bring to Cyprus relocations from jurisdictions permitting transfers out.
+Cyprus’ unique tax and regulatory regime have brought it to the forefront of ‘vehicle’ jurisdictions for financing, restructuring, holding, investment and trading.

 Email: [email protected]